LongJiAn99/PasarGo/README.md

 1. List a product
 2. Add a wishlist request
 3. Browse through the webapp
+4. Update our profile page

-We tried the form submitting features and checked if the newly submitted products were reflected accurately on the respective pages
+We tried the form submitting features and checked if the newly submitted products were reflected accurately on the respective pages and in our database as well
 - For example:
     - Listing a product under the Arts and Craft category
     - Then we check if it shows under the listing page
-    - Followed by checking if it shows up in the my profile
+    - Followed by checking if it shows up in My Lisitngs under My Profile

  **Evaluation**
 1. User does not know whether the submission of their listing is completed